RandomCad/NumberGame/README.md

 To write the algorithem ther moust be writen a system wich can detect wenn the outcom of a game should be disisif.
 Therfor the computer sould save al the mouves a player ever dose so that the programers can understand the posibel solutions.

+The project uses Visual Studio 2019.
+With the folowing extensions for code cuality:
+Code Maid and SonarLint.
+Errors and rekomandations of both of thes are strikty to follow.